prometheus-operator/prometheus-operator/Documentation/user-guides/cluster-monitoring.md

 > Note the `Service` manifests for the scheduler and controller-manager are just examples.
 They may need to be adapted respective to a cluster.

+> If you are using a managed Kubernetes cluster such as Amazon EKS, the kube-scheduler and kube-controller-manager might be hidden inside the managed control plane and not visible to Kubernetes itself.
+In this case you cannot scrape them with Prometheus and must depend on your cloud provider for monitoring of these components.

 kube-scheduler:

 ```yaml